Plan Cloud Voicemail service for on-premises users

 If you are planning to deploy Skype for Business Server 2019 and/or Exchange Server 2019, you must plan your migration carefully to ensure continued service for voice messaging.
 Keep the following in mind:

 - Exchange Server 2019 no longer provides Exchange UM functionality

 - Skype for Business Server 2019 no longer integrates with Exchange Online UM

 Version interoperability and supported topologies for Cloud Voicemail are listed in the following table, which compares the Skype for Business Server versions the user might be homed on with the possible version providing their Exchange Mailbox.
-You need to use Cloud Voicemail if you want to use Skype for Business Server and Exchange Server 2019 or Exchange Online.
+You need to use Cloud Voicemail if you want to use Skype for Business 2019 with Exchange Online or Exchange Server 2019.

 |Skype/Lync version||Exchange Server 2013||Exchange Server 2016||Exchange Server 2019||Exchange Online|